apaleblueman/terminalquiz/README.md

 # terminalquiz
-a simple terminal quiz app maed using oop in python
+a simple terminal quiz app made to understand oop in python